 Plan Provider Providers of health care services in the Service Area that are under contract to provide care to Members of your Plan.
 Care must be provided within the lawful scope of the Provider's license.
-Plan Providers include, but are not limited to physicians, podiatrists, psychologists, psychiatrists, nurse practitioners, advanced practice registered nurses, physician's assistants, psychiatric social workers, certified psychiatric nurses, psychotherapists, licensed independent clinical social workers, licensed nurse mental health clinical specialist. nurse midwives, nurse anesthetists, acupuncturists, licensed mental health counselors, level I licensed alcohol and drug counselors, optometrists, and early intervention specialists who are credentialed and certified by the Massachusetts Department of Public Health.
+Plan Providers include, but are not limited to physicians, podiatrists, psychologists, psychiatrists, nurse practitioners, advanced practice registered nurses, physician's assistants, psychiatric social workers, certified psychiatric nurses, psychotherapists, licensed independent clinical social workers, licensed nurse mental health clinical specialist, nurse midwives, nurse anesthetists, acupuncturists, licensed mental health counselors, level I licensed alcohol and drug counselors, optometrists, and early intervention specialists who are credentialed and certified by the Massachusetts Department of Public

+Health.
 Plan Providers are listed in the Provider Directory.

-Plan Year The one-year period for which benefits are purchased and administered.
+Plan Year The one-year period for which benefits are administered.
 Benefits for which limited yearly coverage is provided renew at the beginning of the Plan Year.
 Benefits for which limited coverage is provided every two years renew at the beginning of every second Plan Year.
-Generally, the Plan Year begins on the Plan's Anniversary Date.
-Benefits under your Plan are administered on either a Plan Year or Calendar Year basis.
-Please see your Schedule of Benefits to determine which type of year your Plan utilizes.
+For all Individual Member Plans, benefits are administered on a Calendar Year basis and benefits will renew at the beginning of the Calendar Year on January 1.